MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/learn-hub.md

 ## Overview

-The **Overview** tab lists featured items such as training module, learning paths, posts from the community, help articles, and traning videos on YouTube.
+The **Overview** tab lists featured items such as training module, learning paths, posts from the community, help articles, and training videos on YouTube.

 > [!div class="mx-imgBorder"]
 > ![Overview tab.](media/learn/overview-tab.png "Overview tab")